isomerpages/htx-ncada/_join-the-cause/DrugFreeSG Fund.md

 Please allow for appropriate lead-time for discussion and processing of application.
 Ongoing projects will not be considered.

-For more information, kindly email secretariat@ncada.org.sg.
+For more information or to apply, kindly email secretariat@ncada.org.sg.